BlackwaterMenace/Blackwater-ADC/README.md

 Accessorize with Detached Cosmetics (ADC) is a Random Access Mayhem mod that allows you to add cosmetic alterations to the game that can carry over to any skin.

 This mod is designed as a framework for other mods.
+Included is the ADCTest mod, which offers high-visibility overlays that fit perfectly over the skins to verify alignment, animation synchronization, and (most importantly) demonstrate how compatible mods should go about adding overlays.
+Also, please note that the Modloader currently does not support extensions of certain classes.
+The Blackwater-ADC folder includes a Scripts folder that should be dragged and dropped into the game root folder to replace those scripts with the modded version.
+The Scripts folder will be removed when extending those scripts is possible.

 # Introduction
 Sometimes, a skin mod consists of slight changes to a preexisting skin.
 Examples of such changes may include: